mjsandstrom/ImgurToAO3/README.md

 ✏️ The images must remain uploaded on Imgur, as AO3 does not provide image hosting.
 This simply allows them to be displayed as a work.

+This repository contains some example input and output files, but you can delete everything but the .ps1 file if you want.

 ## Instructions

+1. Download or clone this repository to your local machine
 1. Sign in to imgur and edit the post you want to transfer.
    - You must be **editing a post *you own***, or else there aren't distinguishing markers between the posts's content and the other miscellaneous images on the page.
    - Getting them in the correct order of the imgur post itself is its own beast, and I can't really help you there 😅